Small Business Resources

 Engaging in shared renewables is an emerging procurement option allowing multiple customers (also sometimes referred to as project sponsors) to buy, lease, or subscribe to a portion of a renewable energy project that is typically in your county or state.
 This option is especially appealing to electricity customers who want to support new renewable resources but do not own their own home or have a home that is not suitable for an onsite renewable energy generator.

-More than 15 states and the District of Columbia have authorized shared renewables or community solar for local utilities and their customers Exit IT, and there are active campaigns to enact shared renewables legislation in a number of other states.
-Some rural electric cooperatives Exit also offer programs or consumers the option to engage with shared solar projects.
+More than 15 states and the District of Columbia have authorized shared renewables or community solar for local utilities and their customers Exit, and there are active campaigns to enact shared renewables legislation in a number of other states.
+Some rural electric cooperatives also offer programs or consumers the option to engage with shared solar projects.

 Consumers should be aware that many subscriptions to shared renewables and community solar projects are not green power purchases because their purchase does not include RECs, which means the consumer or project sponsor is not receiving renewable electricity.